• Skip to primary navigation

 • In a large oven proof skillet, cook chopped bacon until brown.
 Remove to paper towel lined plate.

-• Drain sweet potatoes and dry with a paper towel.
+• Drain the sweet potatoes and dry with a paper towel.
 Add to the same skillet along with shallots and cook, stirring frequently until browned, about 5 minutes.

 • Place in oven for about 3 minutes until the eggs are set and the top has started to brown.
 Sprinkle with chives prior to serving.